 Collections

-The Faculty of Mechanical Science and Engineering has five technical collections as well as some lots that are not officially listed as collections of TU Dresden but include historically valuable objects.
+The Faculty of Mechanical Science and Engineering has 5 technical collections as well as several collections that are not officially recorded as collections of TU Dresden, but contain historically valuable holdings.

 Technical collections